samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `apiSecret` (*Type inferred from the provided value*): Your 32-character Castle API secret, such as “Olc…QBF”.
+* `apiSecret` (string; *Type inferred from the provided string value*): Your 32-character Castle API secret, such as “Olc…QBF”.
 Console display name: "API Secret".

 Example: